Antarctopelta: Discovery and naming

 Although the material had been known for decades and written about in three separate publications, Antarctopelta oliveroi was not named until 2006, by Argentine paleontologists Leonardo Salgado and Zulma Gasparini.
 It was therefore the second named genus of dinosaur from Antarctica after Cryolophosaurus in 1993, despite being discovered first.
 The genus name refers to its location on the continent of Antarctica and its armored nature.
 Antarctica is derived from the Greek words αντ/ant- ('opposite of') and αρκτος/arktos ('bear' referring to the constellation Ursa Major, which points north).
 The Greek πελτη/pelte ('shield') is commonly used to name genera of ankylosaurs (Cedarpelta and Sauropelta, for example).
 The single known species, A. oliveroi, is named after Eduardo Olivero, who discovered the holotype, first mentioned it in print, and has worked in Antarctica for decades.

-Earlier work suggested that the James Ross Island ankylosaur was a juvenile.
-More recent research indicates that the different parts of the vertebrae are completely fused together, while a juvenile would be expected to have visible sutures between the neural arch and body (centrum) of the vertebrae.
-A preliminary histological analysis of several bones also indicates a level of remodeling that would not be seen in newly formed bone.